Frequently Asked Questions (FAQs)

 4. If I pay extra money can I have my NDHCE results couriered to me?

 Yes!
-Passing results and the certificate can be sent by priority courier service at a cost of $40.00 + tax.
+Passing results and the certificate can be sent by priority courier service - please see the Fee Schedule for the cost.
 They will however be couriered at the same time as the mailed-out results.
 Contact the NDHCB for more info and to arrange payment.
 Failing results are sent by email.

 5. I am a Dentist in my country and I want to practice dental hygiene in Canada, what must I do to be eligible to write the examination?